 WLTP values are now available to our customers.
-NEDC CO2 values derived from the WLTP test will be used for taxation for the tax years 2017/2018; 2018/2019 and 2019/2020.
-It is only for new passenger vehicles registered after 5th April 2020, that the WLTP values will be used for taxation purposes.
+NEDC CO2 values derived from the WLTP test were used for taxation for the tax years 2017/2018; 2018/2019 and 2019/2020.
+It is only for new passenger vehicles registered after 1st April 2020, that the WLTP values will be used for taxation purposes.

 WLTP will introduce much more realistic testing conditions.
 These include:

 Because of all these improvements, WLTP aims to provide a much more accurate basis for calculating a vehicle’s fuel/energy consumption and emissions.This will ensure that lab measurements better reflect the on-road performance of a car.
 Only compare fuel/energy consumption and CO2 figures with other vehicles tested to the same technical procedures.
 These figures may not reflect real life driving results, which will depend upon a number of factors including the accessories fitted (post-registration), variations in weather, driving styles and vehicle load.